AaltoSciComp/python-for-scicomp/data-visualization.rst

    plt.show()

-We also added ``plt.show()`` to show the figure on screen.
+This code snipped also contains ``plt.show()`` to show the figure on screen.
 We did not need this in a Jupyter notebook.

 When running a Matplotlib script on a remote server without a "display" (e.g. compute cluster), you may need to add this line: